jkim209/MiTreeGit/README.md

 ## Prerequites

 #### Notice: For the local implementation, you do not need to install all the pre-requite R packages individually.
 You only need to install the 'shiny' package, and then run a simple command in 'Launch App' below.
 Then, all the pre-requisite R packages will be installed and imported automatically.
+For MAC users, please make sure that you have to dowload and install xQuartz before the local implementation. (https://www.xquartz.org/)

 shiny
 ```